deepinv/deepinv/paper/paper.md

 3. Enhance **research reproducibility** via a common framework for imaging operators, reconstruction methods, datasets, and metrics for inverse problems.

-To the best of our knowledge, `deepinv` is the only library with a strong focus and wide set of modern learning-based methods, while covering many imaging domains.
+To the best of our knowledge, `deepinv` is the only library with a strong focus and wide set of modern learning-based methods, covering many imaging domains.
-SCICO [@balke2022scico] and Pyxu [@simeoni2022pyxu] focus only on optimization-based methods, and do not include neural network training, diffusion methods, adversarial methods nor unrolling networks.
+SCICO [@balke2022scico] and Pyxu [@simeoni2022pyxu] focus only on optimization-based methods.
-CUQIpy [@riis2024cuqipy] focuses on Bayesian uncertainty quantification methods for inverse problems.
+CUQIpy [@riis2024cuqipy] focuses on Bayesian uncertainty quantification methods.
-There are also multiple libraries focusing on specific inverse problems, and we encourage `deepinv` to be used alongside any such library: ASTRA [@van2016astra], pytomography [@polson2025pytomography], TIGRE [@biguri2025tigre], ODL [@adler2018odl] and CIL [@jorgensen2021core] for tomography, sigpy [@ong2019sigpy] for magnetic resonance imaging (without deep learning), and PyLops [@ravasi2019pylops] for certain linear operators.
+ASTRA [@van2016astra], pytomography [@polson2025pytomography], TIGRE [@biguri2025tigre], ODL [@adler2018odl] and CIL [@jorgensen2021core] focus only on tomography, sigpy [@ong2019sigpy] on magnetic resonance imaging, and PyLops [@ravasi2019pylops] on certain linear operators.
-Advanced libraries for inverse problems also exist in MATLAB, including GlobalBioIm [@soubies2019pocket] or IR Tools [@gazzola2019ir], but they are restricted to handcrafted reconstruction methods without automatic differentiation.
+MATLAB libraries such as GlobalBioIm [@soubies2019pocket] or IR Tools [@gazzola2019ir] are restricted to handcrafted reconstruction methods without automatic differentiation.

 ![Schematic of the library.\label{fig:schematic}](../docs/source/figures/deepinv_schematic.png)